-Description: This command causes the specified file to be "queued" for playback at the completion of the current video clip.
+Description: This command causes the specified file to be "queued" for playback at the completion of the current clip.
 If a file is currently playing, the queued transition to the selected file will be seamless.
 If a file is currently looping, the seamless transition will occur at the next loop point.
-If a video is not currently playing, the video specified in this command will begin playing immediately.
-Command: nnnnaaaPN Parameters: nnnn is an ASCII file number between 0-1023 aaa is the address of the card(s) you want to process the command Rxx - Reproducer address between R1-R8 Gxx - Group address between G1-G13 - Wildcard address for all reproducers Response: R Example: Play File #2 on Reproducer 1: Queue File #3 to play after file #2 finishes: 2R1PL 3R1PN
+If a clip is not currently playing, the clip specified in this command will begin playing immediately.

+Command: nnnnaaaPN

+Rxx - Reproducer address between R1-R16

+Gxx - Group address between G1-G13

+- Wildcard address for all reproducers

+Example: Play File #2 on Reproducer 1: 2R1PL

+Queue File #3 to play after file #2 finishes: 3R1PN